Biennial bearing

 expense of flower and fruit production.

-Biennial bearing may also be a tree's evolved response to manipulating predator populations that may depress the success of germination.
-This theory is known as the predator satiation theory.
+Biennial bearing may also be a tree's evolved response to manipulating predator populations that may depress the success of germination as a form of predator satiation, similar to mast years in other plants.

 Biennial bearing can be reduced or almost eliminated using various means, including pruning, the addition of fertiliser, controlled irrigation and the use of selected vigorous clones or cultivars.

 Horticultural management

 This disorder can be reduced by thinning of flowers and young fruit.